rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 - [ ] Identify the max file line in the resin vat.
 Pour your prepared resin into the vat, filling it half-way - to a level between the FEP film and the max fill line.
 If any air bubbles exist, wait a few minutes for them to dissipate.
 - [ ] Plug the USB stick in to your printer, select the '__My-Rook.ctb', and commence the print.

-A successful test print with a known-good model will confirm that your printer works as it should and that you have properly leveled your build plate and your FEP tension is correct.
+A successful test print with a known-good model will confirm that your printer works as it should and that you have precisely leveled your build plate and your FEP tension is correct.
+It is also inevitable that sooner or later, a print will fail.
+A failed print will often leave small, partially cured resin pieces floating in the vat or hard cured resin stuck to the FEP.
+For subsequent prints to have the highest success rate, the resin vat must be cleaned and cleared of debris.
+Although it is not required, it is good practice to inspect and clean the tank after every print.

 **I'm about to start a print, but the touchscreen shows a filename highlighted in red?**